isdampe/BosonEditorExperimental/hooks.md

 ```

 Depending on the function you hook, the content of args will differ.
-If it's not currently document, you can debug this by checking the source code, or viewing the contents of args with the console.log function.
+If it's not currently documented, you can debug this by checking the source code, or viewing the contents of args with the console.log function.

 ###Overriding core code
 If you want to override the core functionality of a hooked function, you should always ensure you return a false value in your callback function.
 If you fail to return a value, the core will continue to execute its function.